 - Roughly how long can you expect your touchscreen solution to take?

-It’s also important to be able to see some examples of their previous work, and get a good feel for them as a company.
+It’s also important to be able to see some examples of their best interactive displays, and get a good feel for them as a company.
 Hopefully they should be open enough with you to answer all of the questions above to the best of their ability, and carefully listen to your needs.

 Some of these questions may not be as straightforward to answer at this stage (such as how long it’ll take, for example), but if you decide to go ahead, you should at least get a better idea of timescales once they’ve gotten back to you with a more detailed proposal.

 5. Look over their proposal and ensure it covers your needs